-- Lower Investment & Speed to Market – by outsourcing production to a contract manufacturer who already has the production lines and cleanroom environment set up, there is a much lower startup investment.
+- Lower Investment & Speed to Market – by outsourcing production to an outsourcing medical device manufacturing who already has the production lines and cleanroom environment set up, there is a much lower startup investment.
 It takes significant time and resources to build a new production environment with an assembly line, equipment, and trained personnel.
 An experienced contract manufacturer is already production-ready with regulatory approval.

 FDA regulations require a deep knowledge of the production and validation requirements and a rigorous quality management process.
 A good contract manufacturer should know how to navigate regulatory requirements and can be a big asset in helping newer medical device companies successfully bring their product to market.
 Knowledge of the regulatory requirements can also save significant time in launching a new product.